trevortomesh/430help/README.md

 ```
 $ ./430help <inputFile.c> <outpuFile.o>
 ```
-Make sure the 430help executable is in the same directory as your input file -- and don't forget the "./", dingus!
+Make sure the 430help executable is in the same directory as your input file -- and don't forget the slash-dot out front, dingus!

+Look at that!
+It's even polite enough to exit the mspdebugger for you!
+Wow!